What is a camshaft?

 How to reset camshaft position sensor?

-The process for resetting a camshaft position sensor can vary depending on the make and model of the vehicle, but generally, it involves the following steps:
+The process for resetting this sensor can vary depending on the make and model of the vehicle, but generally, it involves the following steps:

 • Disconnect the sensor’s electrical connector.
 This is typically a small, plastic connector that is attached to the sensor.